Jacob Sparks is a trial attorney who focuses primarily on banking and financial services litigation, commercial litigation, and bankruptcy litigation.

-Jacob frequently works with special assets groups within financial institutions.
-When dealing with problem loans and troubled debts, special assets groups need a flexible attorney who can work with struggling borrowers to restructure debts when appropriate, litigate when necessary, collect on judgments, and enforce a lender’s rights if a borrower file bankruptcy.
-As soon as a loan begins to experience trouble, Jacob can step in and work with his client until the situation has been resolved.
+Jacob frequently works with special assets groups within banks.
+When dealing with problem loans and troubled debts, banks need a flexible attorney who can work with struggling borrowers to restructure debts when possible, conduct collateral sales under Article 9 of the Uniform Commercial Code when appropriate, litigate when necessary, collect on judgments, and enforce a lender’s rights if a borrower files bankruptcy.

 Highlights of Jacob’s experience include:

 - Represented Chapter 11 and Chapter 7 bankruptcy trustees in over two hundred and fifty cases after the Great Recession.
 This representation included litigating fraudulent transfer, preference, discharge, and state law causes of action.

 - Represented a bankruptcy trustee and worked collaboratively with the Federal Bureau of Investigation, the U.S. Marshals Service, and the U.S. Attorney’s Office to recover misappropriated bankruptcy estate assets.
 Jacob briefed the FBI team on the nature and possible locations of the assets and accompanied the team on raids of those locations.
 Ultimately, assets were recovered for the benefit of the bankruptcy estate’s creditors.

 - Represented a client in the healthcare industry who had been sued by a former employee alleging over a million dollars in damages.
 Jacob used computer forensics to identify how the former employee had misused and misappropriated company property, including trade secrets, and asserted counterclaims and pleaded affirmative and negative defenses.
 After litigating the case for nearly a year, the former employee agreed to a settlement whereby he received nothing and his lawsuit was dismissed with prejudice.

 Click here to view Jacob’s additional experience.